jackykc/comp3/README.md

    catkin_make
    source ./devel/setup.bash
    ```
-1. Connect to the Kobuki and Asus Xtion Pro
+1. Connect to the Kobuki, Asus Xtion Pro and usb camera
-1. Place Kobuki on race track
+1. Place Kobuki on race track with usb camera looking at the track
 1. Startup all required nodes
    `roslaunch comp3 all.launch (will launch the below nodes)`
    * kobuki base